 Some people might add jam, or Nutella and fruit as you might've with crepes, but the traditional way is much simpler.

-You just sprinkle over some sugar (caster sugar in the UK so it is fine, regular granulated sugar in the US is fine enough), then drizzle with lemon juice.
+You just sprinkle over some sugar and drizzle with lemon juice.
+In the UK, I would use caster sugar, but in the US, the regular granulated sugar is fine enough.
 We would always roll them up, but you can also fold them in quarters.
-Either way, you want to make sure the filling doesn’t escape as you eat.
+Either way, you want to make sure the filling doesn't escape as you eat.

 It's a very simple filling, and may seem unusual if you haven't tried it, but believe me it's so good.